Overview

 Council does not accept client directed broker arrangements.
 However, any client who directs

-Financial Council to use a specific broker may pay higher commission rates or receive less favorable
+Financial Council to use a specific broker may pay higher commission rates or receive less

-the Financial Council depending on the arrangement, or client instructions.
+client or by the Financial Council depending on the arrangement, or client instructions.

 Financial Council compensates approved, properly licensed solicitors and investment adviser